sit-fyi/sit/README.md

 ## Credits

-Shout-out to [Ura Design](https://ura.design/) for designing our logo.
+Shout-out to [Ura Design](https://ura.design/) for designing the previous version of our logo, hope we wore it well!
 They help with [design magic](https://ura.design/request/) for open source projects.

 ## Contributing